blockscout/tracing-actix-web/README.md

 </div>
 <br/>

+## Note
+This is a fork of [`tracing-actix-web`](https://github.com/LukeMathWalker/tracing-actix-web/) library updated specifically with the needs of [Blockscout rust microservices](https://github.com/blockscout/blockscout-rs/) in mind.

+# Original decription

 `tracing-actix-web` provides [`TracingLogger`], a middleware to collect telemetry data from applications built on top of the [`actix-web`] framework.

 > `tracing-actix-web` was initially developed for the telemetry chapter of [Zero to Production In Rust](https://zero2prod.com), a hands-on introduction to backend development using the Rust programming language.